Takicegek/Interpeer/whitepaper.md

 ## 13. References

 - [IPFS](http://www.ipfs.com) - interesting system to have content addressed peer-to-peer storage.
-- [Bitcoin](http://www.bitcoin.org) - the blockchain technology is pivotal to the network working together.
+- [Bitcoin](http://www.bitcoin.org) - the block-chain technology is pivotal to the network working together.